-On Saturday, June 20, the Cincinnati Pride Parade takes place downtown at 2 pm, followed by the Cincinnati Pride Festival at Sawyer Point, from 3 pm until well into the evening.
-Entertainment this year includes Debbie Gibson, Jonathan Zeng, Ashley Winters & Band, and many others.
+On Saturday, May 31, the Cincinnati Pride Parade takes place downtown at 2 pm, followed by the Cincinnati Pride Festival at Sawyer Point, from 3 pm until well into the evening.
+Entertainment last year included Debbie Gibson, Jonathan Zeng, Ashley Winters & Band, and many others.

-The following weekend (July 5 to July 7), the Northern Kentucky Gay Pride Festival takes place just across the Ohio River from downtown in Covington, with events taking place Friday (an art opening), Saturday (a Pride Run and Pub Crawl, plus Pride Festival from noon until 7 at Goebel Park), and Sunday (for Pride brunch).
+The last weekend in June (June 27-29), the Northern Kentucky Gay Pride Festival takes place just across the Ohio River from downtown in Covington, with events taking place Friday (an art opening), Saturday (a Pride Run and Pub Crawl, plus Pride Festival from noon until 7 at Goebel Park), and Sunday (for Pride brunch).

 Numerous bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay sources, such as Rainbow Cincinnati, for details.
 For general advice on planning a trip to Cincinnati, take a look at the site of city's official tourism organization, the Cincinnati Convention and Visitors Bureau, as well as the visitor site of the Northern Kentucky Convention & Visitors Bureau.